alexgenin/chouca/README.md

 one state to another with a given probability.
 This probability typically depends on the neighbors of the cell and the global state of the landscape.

-You probably already know Conway's game of life -- a stochastic cellular automaton is identical, except that cell transitions do not always occur when a rule is satisfied, but with a given probability.
+You probably already know Conway's game of life -- a stochastic cellular automaton is the same, except that cell transitions do not always occur when a rule is satisfied, but with a given probability.

 `chouca` is still in development, and interfaces are still unstable.
 If you use it for your own work, expect breaking changes.

 ## What this package implements

 This package is an *engine* for stochastic cellular automata (PCA), although it can also run deterministic cellular automata.
 The objective is to provide a high-level, declarative interface to a PCA model, and leave the implementation details to the package.

 For example, Kubo's forest model (Kubo, 1996), which describes how gaps created by wind in a forest appear and expand, can be implemented using the following few lines of code:

 ```r
 kubo <- camodel(